|

 Accreditation of Prior Experiential Learning.

 Example APL: Behaviour of people in fires.
-Course offered by the Fire Service
+Course offered by the Fire

-College.
-This will only be accredited when it can be demonstrated that some form
+Service College.
+This will only be accredited when it can be

-of formal assessment accompanied the course.
-Simple attendance of a course will
+demonstrated that some form of formal assessment accompanied the course.

-not normally qualify for APL.
+Simple attendance of a course will not normally qualify for APL.

 Example APEL: 5 years experience as a Building Control Surveyor.

 Documentary proof of experience/courses is required.
-Candidates for the MSc who
+Candidates for the

-claim several weeks prior to starting the course.
+lodge their claim several weeks prior to starting the course.

 (1) In most cases projects are expected to be work related.

-(2) Nature of the project must be agreed between student and Prof Galea/Dr Patel
+(2) Nature of the project must be agreed between student and Prof

-prior to starting the course.
+Galea/Dr Patel prior to starting the course.

-(3) Complete research proposal must be completed and approved prior to enrolling
+(3) Complete research proposal must be completed and approved prior to

-within the MSc by Research.
+enrolling within the MSc by Research.

-(4) Project must be completed and submitted by due dates, re-registration may be
+(4) Project must be completed and submitted by due dates,

 (5) Project supervisor will be appointed for each student.

-(6) Project work is expected to be performed solely by the student, where other
+(6) Project work is expected to be performed solely by the student,

 (a) A critical appraisal of how modelling could be used in a performance based code framework, setting out a method of good practice.